nikita-moor/dictionaries/_dictionaries/Schrevel1831.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-A dictionary of Ancient Greek, explained in Latin, and vice versa.
+A dictionary of Ancient Greek explained in Latin, and vice versa.

+On-line version (ed.
+1832) can be found on [Godmy's website](http://www.lexica.linguax.com/).

 ## Download

-Current version is [v1.1 (September 14, 2020)][1].
+Current version is [v1.2 (September 18, 2020)][1].
 This format is compatible with desktop GoldenDict only.

 Source files are [in the repository][3].

-On-line version (ed.
-1832) can be found on [Godmy's website](http://www.lexica.linguax.com/).

 ## Exemplum